energypatrikhu/esbuild-wrapper/README.md

 # Configuration
 - `inputFile`: this is the location of the main file, commonly `src/index.[ts,js]`
 - `outFile`: the path to the minified and bundled script (this most of the times does not need to be changed)
+- `options`: the options for esbuild
+    - `bundle`: whether to bundle the script or not
+    - `platform`: the platform to bundle the script for, for more information see [esbuild platform](https://esbuild.github.io/api/#platform)
+    - `minify`: whether to minify the script or not
+    - `format`: the format of the output, for more information see [esbuild format](https://esbuild.github.io/api/#format)
+    - `logLevel`: the log level to use, for more information see [esbuild logLevel](https://esbuild.github.io/api/#logLevel)
+    - `treeShaking`: whether to tree shake the output or not